Cghlewis/crystal_site/content/blog/joins/index.markdown

 #### Inner join

-Our last join type is one that I personally use less often, but there are certainly many scenarios where this will be useful.
+Our last horizontal join type is one that I personally use less often, but there are certainly many scenarios where this will be useful.
 Let's take, for instance, the case of a pre and post survey.
 In this case, we may only want cases in our combined data where a participant has both pre and post data.
 This is when an inner join can be very useful.

 Let's take a look at our example pre questionnaire + post questionnaire.